Table of Contents

 Prebiotics

 In animal models, administering prebiotics counteracted the bacterial changes induced by a high-fat diet, reducing dysbiosis and associated inflammation.
 This intervention also helped mitigate weight gain resulting from the high-fat diet.
-Additionally, a meta-analysis discovered a modest yet notable correlation between microbiome diversity and the likelihood of obesity.
-However, solely identifying obesity based on microbiome composition remains challenging for researchers.

 This relationship persisted even after controlling for various factors, indicating a potential influence of early antibiotic exposure on subsequent weight outcomes in children.